corrode/corrode.github.io/content/blog/prototyping/index.md

 These developers stumble over the strict type system and the borrow checker while trying to sketch out a solution.
 They believe that with Rust you're either at 0% or 100% done (everything works and has no undefined behavior) and there's nothing in between.

-Here's what they believe:

-1. You have to define your types up front
+Here are some typical misbeliefs:

-2. Rust requires you to handle errors
+1. Rust always requires you to handle errors.
-3. Ownership gets in your way
+2. Memory safety gets in the way of prototyping.
-4. To add insult to injury, you might have to deal with lifetimes
+3. Ownership and borrowing take out the fun of prototyping.
+4. You have to get all the details right from the beginning.

-This is a [common misconception](https://medium.com/@victor.ronin/love-hate-relationship-with-rust-language-part-2-c36f57d5485d) and it's not true.
+These are all [common misconceptions](https://medium.com/@victor.ronin/love-hate-relationship-with-rust-language-part-2-c36f57d5485d) and they are not true.

-It turns out you can skip all but part 1 and still get a lot of value out of Rust.
+It turns out you can avoid all of these pitfalls and still get a lot of value from prototyping in Rust.
-The interaction between types is the central part of the prototyping stage anyway, and that's where Rust shines.
+The interaction between types is the central part of the prototyping stage, and that's where Rust shines compared to other languages.
-If done right, memory safety doesn't get in the way of prototyping.
-Better yet, you can iterate quickly and get from idea to working code in no time.

 ## Problems with Prototyping in Other Languages

-If you're happy with a scripting language like Python, you might wonder why you should even consider Rust for prototyping.
+If you're happy with a scripting language like Python, why bother with Rust?

+That's a fair question.
 After all, Python is known for its quick feedback loop and dynamic type system, and you can always rewrite the code in Rust later.

 Yes, Python is a great choice for prototyping.
-But I've been a Python developer for a long time, and I find that I very quickly get out of the "prototype" phase – this is when the language falls apart for me.
+But I've been a Python developer for a long time, and I find that I very quickly grow out of the "prototype" phase – which is when the language falls apart for me.

 One thing I found particularly challenging in Python was hardening my prototype into a robust, production-ready codebase.
 Exceptions are not obvious, the type system is weak, and I make mistakes while refactoring.
 I often ended up with functions that could throw exceptions in unexpected places, which I would only discover when the program crashed in production.

 I've found that the really hard bugs in Python are often type-related: deep down in your call chain, the program crashes because you passed the wrong type to a function.

-It doesn't help that Python's type system feels tacked-on, so it doesn't catch these errors effectively.
-This happens frequently in practice, and it's especially frustrating when it occurs in a long-running process.
+This happens frequently in practice, and it's especially frustrating when it occurs in a long-running process after hours or days of operation.

+It doesn't help that Python's type system feels tacked-on, so it won't catch these bugs effectively unless you spend some extra time on type annotations, which, of course, you don't do in the prototype phase.

 Even putting these concerns aside, switching languages mid-project is a huge undertaking.
-You might have to maintain two codebases simultaneously, and you might have to throw away the code you wrote in the first place.
+Maybe you'll have to maintain two codebases simultaneously for a while.
-On top of that, Rust follows different idioms than Python, so you might have to rethink the software architecture as well.
+On top of that, Rust follows different idioms than Python, so you might have to rethink the software architecture.
-And to make matters worse, you have to change build systems, testing frameworks, and deployment pipelines.
+And to make matters worse, you have to change build systems, testing frameworks, and deployment pipelines as well.

+Wouldn't it be nice if you could use the same language for prototyping and production?

-Instead, if you start with Rust, you could:
+If you start with Rust, you could:

-1. gradually improve the code quality by following clippy's suggestions
+1. gradually improve the code quality by following the cargo's and [clippy's](https://doc.rust-lang.org/clippy/) suggestions
-2. start with a robust codebase from the beginning
+2. start with a robust codebase from the get-go
 3. ship the prototype for early feedback
 4. lean into Rust's strong type system to catch errors early and help you refactor later

-All without having to switch languages during the project!
+All without having to change languages during the project!
-It saves you the context switch between languages once you're done with the prototype – you can simply copy over the good parts and rewrite the rest.
+It saves you the context switch between languages once you're done with the prototype.

-Wouldn't it be nice if you could use the same language for prototyping and production?

 ## What Makes Rust Great for Prototyping

-Prototyping is a great tool for teaching concepts, and I do this all the time with clients.
 I prototype in Rust frequently when I need to explain systems-level concepts to clients or sketch out a prototype for a new project of my own.

-When I allow myself to try a few alternatives rapidly, this leads to more idiomatic code in the long run.
+When I allow myself to try a few alternatives rapidly, it leads to more idiomatic code in the long run.
 It's like sketching out or modeling a design of a physical product: problems become apparent and you can get a feel for the real thing.
 Unlike a sketch or a model, however, the code can be turned into a fully functional version, and that often happens when prototypes make it to production.

 That's not necessarily a bad thing if the prototype turned out to be robust, but if it isn't, at least Rust gradually guides us toward a better design.
-In a sense, it's more like a sketch before the painting – I can show it to others and they can give me feedback on it.
+In a sense, it's like an outline for a book: I can ask others for feedback and improve it over time.

-To me, it's super nice to have a single language I know well and can do everything with.
+To me, it's super nice to have a single language I know well and can use for all stages of a project.
 A language that I can learn and understand all the way down to the implementation of the standard library (by going to the source code).
-Other languages are often written in C or C++, and it's hard to understand what's going on under the hood.
+Other languages are often written in C/C++, and it's hard to understand what's going on under the hood.

 When you explore a new language or domain, it's helpful to start with a prototype rather than aiming for a full-fledged production-ready solution right away.
 Otherwise, you get stuck in minor details, and due to sunk cost fallacy, you don't want to throw away the code you wrote, so you end up keeping a suboptimal design.

-Rust allows you to avoid these pitfalls.
+Rust allows you to avoid these pitfalls by being very explicit about error conditions, but also by providing escape hatches in case you choose to ignore them for a while.

-Perhaps the most important point, however, is that at some point management will say "ship it" and you'll have to live with the code you wrote.
+Perhaps the most important point, however, is that at eventually management will say "ship it" and you'll have to live with the code you wrote.
 In an ideal world, you'd have plenty of time to perfect the code, but in reality, deadlines are tight and you have to make compromises.
 If that's the case, a rewrite is often not an option.
 Rust allows you to have a solid foundation from the beginning.